rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And I think that if you tell me,
 *  and I think you just did,
 *  that lucid dreaming involves any kind of encroachment
-*  of duration, path, outcome type of analysis into my sleep.
+*  of duration, path, outcome type of analysis into my sleep,
-*  My personal preference is going to be to not lucid dream.
+*  my personal preference is going to be to not lucid dream.
 *  I'd rather just have very robust, perhaps,
 *  dreams of different kinds and try and make sense of them
 *  once I wake up.